The Ultimate Guide to Customer Retention Incentives

 Tech requirements: that’s why your customer support agents should be able to quickly generate a discount code which can be assigned to a particular customer only (email address validation).
 Another solution which requires even less work from a customer is the discount automatically applied to the next order.
 This kind of tool, however, requires strict integration:

 Apart from anniversaries or incoming requests from your customer base, you might also proactively fight for new purchases using email, SMS, or push notifications.
-This is tricky in the realm of the post-GDPR world though (see our article on how you can deal with GDPR restrictions with coupons).
+This is tricky in the realm of the post-GDPR world though.
 The good news is that incentives can help you get the consent for offers, given that they are personalized and contextual.
 You can achieve this by sending out unique offers based on time (e.g. 6 months since the last purchase) combined with favorite products (your bag is discounted this weekend) and with geolocation (now available in Seattle).

 Potential hurdles: Re-engagement campaigns have superb ROI if they’re automated.
 Sending them in bulk manually is inefficient for 2 reasons: wasting your marketing team time and hitting your customers with irrelevant offers.